Jeansen/jeansen.github.io/_posts/2022-08-17-stable-psql-with-kubernetes-1-25.markdown

 Replace `<postgres-host>` with the service or pod you actually want to connect to (by name or IP).[^1]

+In the example above one could then connect to the ambassador pod in place of the actual postgres pod.
+This way a connection reset will be caught by socat and the connection will stay alive, even with SSL enabled.

 ## Final words